 Let’s start by taking a look at robo-advisors.
-While 44 per cent of millennials and 42 per cent of generation Xers said that they trusted robo-advisors, that number drops to 23 per cent among baby boomers.
+While 44% of millennials and 42% of generation Xers said that they trusted robo-advisors, that number drops to 23% among baby boomers.

 What does this lack of trust mean for consumers?
 Well, one of the prime selling features of robo-advisors is that they offer a low-cost investment alternative that is accessible to the average Canadian.
 Many Canadians still hold their investments in higher fee mutual funds, and the cost of those fees adds up over the decades as we save for goals such as our retirement.
 For a 50-year-old with $150,000 invested to start, who saves $10,000 per year, investing in a robo-advisor instead of higher-fee mutual funds can potentially help save over $200,000 more for retirement (or other goals) over a 15-year period.
 Check out the numbers for yourself!